The Earned Income Tax Credit: A Valuable Credit for Low Income Earners

 Check the IRS website for the annually adjusted amounts.

-If you have income other than earned income, such as unemployment payments, taxable Social Security payments, alimony, investment income (which can't exceed $11,000 for 2023 ), or retirement benefits, you must add it toward the limit.
-You need not add government assistance you receive, such as food stamps, Medicaid, or Supplemental Security Income (SSI).
+If you have income other than earned income, such as unemployment payments, taxable Social Security payments, alimony, investment income (which can't exceed $11,000 for 2023, increasing to $11,600 in 2024), or retirement benefits, you must add it toward the limit.
+You don't have to add government assistance you receive, such as food stamps, Medicaid, or Supplemental Security Income (SSI).

 If you owe any taxes for the year, your credit will first be subtracted from this amount, and the rest will be paid directly to you.
 If you owe no taxes, you'll be paid the full amount of the credit.
 Some workers have their credits prepaid through their employers as "negative withholding" from their paychecks.

-You can get more information on claiming EITC at the IRS website.
+You can get more information on claiming the EITC at the IRS website.
+You can also learn more about tax deductions and credits by talking to a tax lawyer or other tax adviser.

 Talk to a Tax Attorney